git4example/genai-fsx-workshop-on-eks-auto/content/023_vs_code/index.en.md

 ---
-title: 'Open source VSCode IDE'
+title: 'Connect to your AWS lab environment'
 chapter: false
 weight: 23
 ---

-## Connect to your AWS lab environment via Open source VSCode IDE
+## Connect to the Open-Source VSCode IDE for access to the AWS lab environment.
 Ref : [code-server](https://github.com/coder/code-server)

-You will be using the Open source VSCode IDE terminal to copy and paste commands that are provided in this workshop.
+You will be using the Open-Source VSCode IDE terminal to copy and paste commands that are provided in this workshop.
 Let's get started and connect to your VScode IDE instance by running the follow actions.

 ::alert[Note: Please use a Google chrome browser for this workshop, Firefox users may experience some issues with copy-paste commands.]{header="Important" type="warning"}